 Engine Performance Considerations

 When it comes to getting the most out of your 2006 Nissan Titan, understanding how fuel type affects engine performance is crucial.
 But what exactly does that mean?
-Let’s break it down into three key areas: horsepower and torque output, fuel efficiency and MPG, and engine knock or pinging issues.
+Let’s break it down into three key areas: horsepower and torque output, and MPG, and engine knock or pinging issues.

 Horsepower and Torque Output